frimtec/compal-wifi-switch/README.md

 The compal-wifi-switch tool can switch the wifi signal on/off via a command line interface.
 The tool can be installed on any device where Python3 runtime is available (NAS, Raspberry Pi, etc.).
 To schedule compal-wifi-switch you can use any scheduling mechanism (e.g. cron, Synology task scheduler, ...).

+For the use within [Home Assistant](https://www.home-assistant.io/) use the custom component [hass-compal-wifi](https://github.com/frimtec/hass-compal-wifi).

+This module is not oefficial, developed, supported or endorsed by Compal.

 ## Installation
 ### Using pip